Environmentally Friendly Linkage System

-The Environmentally Friendly Linkage System (啟德智慧綠色集體運輸系統), abbreviated to EFLS and commonly called the Kai Tak Monorail (啟德單軌鐵路), was a government-proposed monorail system to be located in the Kai Tak Development area of Hong Kong with 12 stations.
-The system was expected to be completed in 2023, at a cost of HK$12 billion, and to take up 15 percent of public transport in the Kowloon East Development.
+Kai Tak Smart and Green Mass Transit System (啟德智慧綠色集體運輸系統), also known as the Kai Tak Monorail (啟德單軌鐵路), is a government-proposed monorail system to be located in the Kai Tak Development area of Hong Kong with 5 stations.

+The system was first proposed in 2012 and was expected to be completed in 2023, at a cost of HK$12 billion, and to take up 15 percent of public transport in the Kowloon East Development.
+It was scrapped officially in 2020, but revived in 2023.
-In the 2020 policy address, chief executive Carrie Lam implicitly shelved the monorail plan, citing a feasibility study that suggested the EFLS should comprise a multi-modal transport system involving buses and pedestrian routes, rather than a railway, with the details of this newer proposal still unclear.
-Footbridges with travellators were proposed subsequently as an alternative.

 History

 Throughout the 1990s, a number of master plans were drawn up to prepare for the eventual reuse of the Kai Tak airport land.
 The South East Kowloon Development Statement (1993) and the Feasibility Study for South East Kowloon Development (1998) both proposed that the site be served by two conventional Mass Transit Railway lines running underground.
-A 2001 study removed the line serving the former runway area, replacing it with a proposed "trolley bus or light rai systeml".
+A 2001 study removed the line serving the former runway area, replacing it with a proposed "trolley bus or light rail system".
 In light of the Protection of the Harbour Ordinance and overwhelming public opinion against further reclamation of Victoria Harbour, the plan for Kai Tak was further cut back.
 But this basic premise of a light rail system in the area would eventually turn into the plan for a monorail.

 In 2007, the Kai Tak Outline Zoning Plans with railway connection system was approved by the Executive Council.

-The EFLS project was headed by the Development Bureau with public consultation carried out by the Civil Engineering and Development Department.
+The project, officially called the Environmentally Friendly Linkage System (環保連接系統) and abbreviated to EFLS, was headed by the Development Bureau with public consultation carried out by the Civil Engineering and Development Department.

 The Civil Engineering and Development Department appointed consultants to review the flexibility of the EFLS.

 Under the 2011-2012 Policy Address, Kowloon East would become the city's second central business district.

 However, in the 2020 policy address, chief executive Carrie Lam approvingly cited a feasibility study suggesting that the EFLS should instead comprise a multi-modal system of buses, minibuses, travellators, and cycling and pedestrian infrastructure, rather than a railway system, which implied that the monorail plan had been shelved.
+Footbridges with travellators were proposed subsequently as an alternative.

+On 12 March 2024, a similar environmentally friendly transit system was proposed, but it would only serve Kai Tak and not connect to Kwun Tong as per the original plan.